 The company of Robert Mathieu was named R. Mathieu.
 Maybe in time some people thought that the R should be René and this wall lamp started a new life as a René Mathieu lamp.

 It is possible that this wall lamp is produced by Lunel and made after a design by R. Mathieu, but no proof is found.
 Lunel produced several lamps in this style.

 Robert Mathieu is one of the most talented French luminaries creators of the 1950s.
 He attended the Boulle school, L’ecole Boulle in the Rue Pierre Bourdan in Paris, before embarking on a career as a watchmaker in 1938.

 In 1949 he began his creation of lighting at 98 Boulevard Charonne in Paris which will remain its flagship store.

 His first period of production in the early 1950s reveals a real finesse of execution.
 The brass stems and the double shade diabolo system are recognizable elements of this period.
-Beginning in 1953, Robert Mathieu created wall lights and ceiling lamps with acrylic or lacquered aluminum reflectors.
+Beginning in 1953, Robert Mathieu created wall lamps and ceiling lamps with acrylic or lacquered aluminum reflectors.
 The end of the 1950s was marked by the use of counterweights.

 R. Mathieu Luminaires Rationnels (rational lighting) published luminaries of great designers including Michel Buffet. the company ended business in 1978.

 Ets R. Lunel, later in time it changed into Maison Lunel.
 Maison Lunel no longer exists, the store of the company was located at 18, Rue Godot de Mauroy in Paris.
 Today there is a bike shop.
 In the 1950s there were 6 Lunel stores in France.
-The company no longer exists.

 R. Mathieu Publicity 1954